shibacomputer/txt/README.md

 This will install everything you need to build Txt successfully! 🎉

 ## Development
 Txt uses events to create simple patterns for interacting between Electron's `main` and `render` processes.
-Once I've cleaned up the MVP, I'll write a little more about how this works and what the benefits are. _Todo: write more about the app logic._
+Once I've cleaned up the beta, I'll write a little more about how this works and what the benefits are. _Todo: write more about the app logic._

 If you're hacking on this lil app and you need to reset it, run:
 ```